 In implementing policy 504.32 Administration of Medication to Students, the District will defer to either the 504 plan or the Individual Health Plan (IHP) developed for each student.

-IHP’s will be reviewed annually by the school nurse, who may consult with the parent and student.
-The nurse will advise and provide training to applicable staff of what safety needs may arise for relevant students.
+Each relevant student’s IHP will be reviewed annually by the appropriate school nurse, who may consult with the parent and/or the student.
+The nurse will annually advise and train applicable staff on implementation of each IHP and safety needs that may arise for relevant students.
 The District will review vendor agreements to determine if outside agencies require any training to implement this policy.

 #504.10 – Health Certificate